How to Stay Curious while Avoiding Noisy TVs using Aleatoric Uncertainty Estimation: Method

 Where $T$ is the episode length and $\gamma$ is the discount factor.
-Following other curiosity based methods, the total reward is the sum of the intrinsic reward provided by the intrinsic reward module of the agent and extrinsic rewards provided by the environment (e.g. \cite{pathak2017curiosity, badia2020never, Raileanu2020RIDE:, burda2018exploration}).
+Following other curiosity based methods, the total reward is the sum of the intrinsic reward provided by the intrinsic reward module of the agent and the extrinsic reward provided by the environment (e.g. \citet{pathak2017curiosity, badia2020never, Raileanu2020RIDE:, burda2018exploration}).

-Where the superscripts $i$ and $e$ indicate intrinsic and extrinsic reward, and $\beta$ is a hyperparameter that regulates the influence of intrinsic rewards on the policy.
-Our intrinsic rewards are generated by a forward prediction module that we describe in the next section.
+Where the superscripts $i$ and $e$ indicate intrinsic and extrinsic rewards, and $\beta$ is a hyperparameter that regulates the influence of intrinsic rewards on the policy.
+In previous works \citep{burda2018large}, the intrinsic reward $r_{t}^{i}$ is equal to the mean squared forward prediction error of a curiosity module.
+To avoid stochastic traps we subtract the aleatoric uncertainty---which is constrained to have a diagonal covariance \citep{kendall2017uncertainties}---from the prediction error, so that agents are not surprised by transitions that were previously learnt to be unpredictable.